Chin Han (actor, born 1969): Career

 Following his history of working with award-winning directors, he next joined the star-studded ensemble in Steven Soderbergh's biohazard thriller Contagion from Warner Bros as epidemiologist Sun Feng.
-The film also stars Matt Damon, Kate Winslet, Marion Cottilard, Jude Law and Gwyneth Paltrow.
+The film also starred Matt Damon, Kate Winslet, Marion Cottilard, Jude Law and Gwyneth Paltrow.

 On US prime time television, Chin Han has guest-starred on J.J.
 Abrams's Fringe and has had recurring roles on ABC's Last Resort and the CW's hit show Arrow.
 In 2013, he completed The Sixth Gun, a pilot based on the popular graphic novel for NBC Universal and played Wu Jing in NBC's breakout show The Blacklist with James Spader.
 In 2014, he had a role as Councilman Yen in the Marvel Cinematic Universe movie Captain America: The Winter Soldier.
 Versatile as an actor, he is also one of the main players in IFC's 2015 comedy miniseries The Spoils Before Dying with Will Ferrell and Kristen Wiig.

 Back in Asia, Chin Han has starred with Michelle Yeoh in Final Recipe, an intergenerational drama about celebrity chefs produced by CJ Entertainment, South Korea's largest entertainment company.
 Heading up an international cast for HBO Asia's groundbreaking series Serangoon Road, Chin Han's other Asian credits include China-US co-production of acclaimed Chinese short story A Different Sun and A Sweet Life from China hit producer Ning Hao.

-In 2015 Chin Han received critical acclaim for his memorable role as Chancellor Jia Sidao in the Netflix series Marco Polo and followed that with a 2nd collaboration with director Roland Emmerich on the long awaited sequel to Independence Day, Independence Day: Resurgence.
+In 2015, Chin Han played Chancellor Jia Sidao in the Netflix series Marco Polo and followed that with a 2nd collaboration with director Roland Emmerich on the long-awaited sequel to Independence Day, Independence Day: Resurgence.

-Premiering March 2017, he joins Scarlett Johansson and Japanese legend Takashi 'Beat' Kitano on Rupert Sander's live-action adaptation of anime Ghost In The Shell for Paramount/Dreamworks SKG.
+In 2017, he co-starred with Scarlett Johansson and Japanese legend Takashi 'Beat' Kitano in Rupert Sander's live-action adaptation of anime Ghost In The Shell for Paramount/DreamWorks SKG.

-Chin Han's latest films are the $125 million action-disaster pic Skyscraper from Universal, alongside Dwayne Johnson and Neve Campbell, and New Line's 2021 Mortal Kombat, playing Shang Tsung.
+Chin Han subsequently had substantial roles in the action-disaster film Skyscraper from Universal, co-starring with Dwayne Johnson and Neve Campbell, and New Line's 2021 Mortal Kombat and its 2025 sequel, playing Shang Tsung.